-- Institute a Talent Pool Development and Succession Plan, focused on maturation and development tracks based upon Current-Actual-Capability and Potential-Capability.
+- Institute a Talent Pool Development and Succession Plan focused on maturation and development tracks based on Current-Actual-Capability and Potential-Capability.

-- Have organizational knowledge of the level-of-work for each role and the planning + time-span and requisite skilled knowledge that is successful in that role.
+- Have organizational knowledge of each role’s level of work and the planning + time-span and requisite skilled knowledge that is successful in that role.

 - Match the complexity of the role and the person.

-- Hold the manager accountable for the output of their staff and ensure they have the necessary accountability + authority to deselect staff not doing the work.
+- Hold the manager accountable for staff output and ensure they have the necessary accountability + authority to deselect staff not doing the work.

 - Is this person capable of doing the work within this role as it stands right now;

-- Is their direct manager ‘Big Enough’ to frame the context of the work, and add value to their work?
+- Is their direct manager ‘Big Enough’ to frame the work’s context and add value to their work?

 - What evidence do we have that clearly shows this person can do the work?

-- If we find that the organization has failed, what steps will be taken to mitigate the damage caused?
+- What steps will be taken to mitigate the damage caused if the organization has failed?
 How can we ensure that this person is dealt with fairly?
 Building trust within our organization.

 - If they are the wrong person for the role – what options exist?

-Only when you have determined they have the ability to fill the role – and they lack some skilled-knowledge do you offer coaching and development.
+You offer coaching and development only when you have determined they can fill the role – and they lack some skilled knowledge.

 Otherwise, you are trying to teach a tadpole to be a frog by giving it jumping lessons.